yang-f/beauty/README.md

-this is a simple framwork with golang.
+A simple framwork with golang.
 ==============================

-you can build a simple restful project with it.
+You can build a simple restful project with it.

-how to use:
+How to use:
 -------------------------------

 ```